DHQ: Digital Humanities Quarterly

 http://johnwalsh.name.

-Dr. Nicole Willson Nicole Willson is a Research Fellow at the University of Lancashire’s Institute for
+Dr. Nicole Willson Dr Nicole Willson is a Senior Research Fellow in History at the University of Greenwich

-Black Atlantic Research (IBAR).
-In 2019 she was awarded a Leverhulme Trust Early Career
+Research (IBAR).
+In 2019 she was awarded a Leverhulme Trust Early Career Fellowship

-Fellowship for a research project titled Fanm Rebèl: Recovering the Histories of Haiti’s
+for a research project titled Fanm Rebèl: Recovering the Histories of Haiti’s Women

-Women Revolutionaries and is currently recipient of a UK Research and Innovation Arts
+Revolutionaries and is currently recipient of a UK Research and Innovation Arts and

 project titled Building a Black Nation: Haitian Dynasties of the (Long) Nineteenth